sjdv1982/seamless/wip/slash/readme.txt

    -bar: literal
    2: literal
    "bar", 'bar': literal
    bar: looks for an alias called "bar".
-If none is found:
-    In slash-1: equivalent to $$bar (see below)
-    In slash-0: equivalent to the cell name "bar"
+    If none is found, slash doesn't know if a literal or a cell expression is meant, so an error is raised.
    $bar is a variable expression.
 It looks for the variable "bar" and
     substitutes its value
    $bar-1: looks for the variable "bar" and appends "-1".
     If bar="baz", $bar-1 will be "baz-1"

-   $$bar is a cell expression: It will evaluate "bar" as a literal or variable
+   !bar is a cell expression: It will evaluate "bar" as a literal or variable
     expression, and then look for a cell with that name.
-    If bar="baz", $$bar will substitute (the file name of) the cell "baz" and $$bar-1 will substitute the cell "baz-1" Slash-1 only
+    If bar="baz", !$bar will substitute (the file name of) the cell "baz" and !$bar-1 will substitute the cell "baz-1"
-   &bar: short-hand for $$$bar. "bar" can be a variable expression.
-      Example 1: &foo
-      If the variable foo=baz, then it will evaluate to the contents of cell baz
-      Example 2: &foo-$bar-1
-      If the variable foo=baz, and variable bar=foobaz, then it will evaluate to the contents of a cell named baz-foobaz-1.
-      Slash-1 only
+    "!" is also allowed (but not necessary) in other places where a cell expression is required, such as after ">" or in certain special commands.
+    In slash-0, all cell expressions must be just cell names. result lookup:
+    Is a cell expression (see above), the ! is optional.
+    In slash-0, all cell expressions must be just cell names.

 |, 2> bar, 2>&1 bar: as expected
-NULL is substituted with /dev/null, else stderr and stdout are printed on screen !> bar, >! bar: captures all files created by the command into a JSON cell "bar".
+NULL is substituted with /dev/null, else stderr and stdout are printed on screen !> bar: captures all files created by the command into a JSON cell "bar".
 *******

 foo = bar: defines a variable "foo" from variable expression "bar".
 If the variable expression is dynamic, then "foo" will be a dynamic variable.
-Slash-1 and slash-0 (in slash-0, only if dynamic)
+Slash-1 and slash-0.
+In slash-0, only if dynamic, and foo must have been declared with @var.

 @: special commands